Himalayas (band): History

 The band toured extensively in 2018 with appearances at BBC Music Introducing Stage at Reading and Leeds Festival, Isle of Wight Festival, the BBC Music Introducing/PRS for Music stage at South by Southwest 2018, Cardiff Sŵn Festival, the Horizons Gorwelion stage at Festival N°6, a two venue run with Kaiser Chiefs, and sets at Truck Festival, Y Not Festival, Tramlines Festival, HOYfest, and a headline set at Nambuccapalooza in London.

-To date, the band's headline track "Thank God I'm Not You" has over 27 million streams on Spotify and the related music video is their most viewed upload on YouTube.

-In 2019 Himalayas played All Points East, Mad Cool Festival in Madrid and The Festival Republic Tent at Reading & Leeds Festival.

 The band announced their 2019 single, "The Masquerade", during their BBC Radio 2 debut on the Johnnie Walker show, which will be their first independent release after leaving their previous label.

-In 2020 Himalayas signed to Wild Music Management who have worked with Manic Street Preachers, AC/DC, Pink, Courteeners.
+In 2020 Himalayas signed to Wild Music Management who have worked with Manic Street Preachers, AC/DC, Pink, and Courteeners.

-In Summer 2021 Himalayas had their a debut TV performance at The Hundreds on BBC sports.
-September 2021 saw Himalayas embarking on a headline tour which started with a sold out show at The Globe in their hometown of Cardiff and ended with another sold out show at The Garage in London.
+In mid-2021, the Himalayas had their a debut TV performance at The Hundreds on BBC Sport.
+September 2021 saw Himalayas embarking on a headline tour which started with a sold-out show at The Globe in their hometown of Cardiff and ended with another sold-out show at The Garage in London.
 Himalayas supported Manic Street Preachers for two shows in September and December 2021.

 In May 2022 Himalayas announced via their social media page that they had signed a worldwide record deal to Nettwerk Records.
+Himalayas released their debut album From Hell To Here on 12 May 2023.
+In March 2024, Himalayas released their single "V.O.V", which was a collaboration with Brian Johnson and produced by Dan Lancaster.

+In June 2024, Himalayas supported Foo Fighters during their Everything or Nothing at All Tour at the Principality Stadium.
+On 25 April 2025, Himalayas released their second album, Bad Star.